ntsowef/eff-membership-system/docs/user-guides/ward-audit-system-user-guide.md

 5. Contact membership team to verify member details

 #### Issue: Green checkmark not appearing for delegates (Criterion 5)
-**Problem**: Assigned SRPA delegates but no visual indicator **Solutions**:
+**Problem**: Assigned delegates but no visual indicator **Solutions**:
-1. Refresh the page to update display
+1. Verify you have at least 3 total delegates across all assemblies (SRPA/PPA/NPA)
-2. Verify delegate was successfully assigned (check delegate list)
+2. Refresh the page to update display
-3. Ensure delegate is for SRPA assembly (not PPA or NPA)
+3. Verify delegates were successfully assigned (check delegate list)
 4. Check delegate status is "Active"
 5. Clear browser cache and reload